potrebichka/Data-structures-and-algorithms/02-Data-structures/README.md

 **Output:** For each query print a line containing a single integer — the maximum of the sizes of all tables (in terms of the number of rows) after the corresponding operation.

+## 3.1 Phone book.
+*In this task your goal is to implement a simple phone book manager.
+It should be able to process the following types of user’s queries: add number name, del number, find number.*

+**Input:** A single integer N in the first line — the number of queries.
+It’s followed by N lines, each of them contains one query in the format described above.

+**Output:** Print the result of each find query — the name corresponding to the phone number or “not found" (without quotes) if there is no person in the phone book with such phone number.
+Output one result per line in the same order as the find queries are given in the input.

+#3-2.
+Hasing with chains.
+*Implement a hash table with lists chaining.
+You already given the number of buckets m and the hash function.
+Your program should support the following kinds of queries: add S, del S, find S, check i.*

+**Input:** There is a single integer m in the first line — the number of buckets you should have.
+The next line contains the number of queries N. It’s followed by N lines, each of them contains one query in the format described above.

+**Output:** Print the result of each of the find and check queries, one result per line, in the same order as these queries are given in the input.